Analysis | Why bipartisanship dominated the infrastructure debate

 But Biden pitched himself on the campaign trail as someone who would try to work with Republicans to get things done.
 On this, at least, there’s evidence he did.

-“Biden repeatedly made it clear in conversations with Republicans that he was serious about achieving a bipartisan deal,” reports The Washington Post’s Seung Min Kim.
-She described Biden’s diplomacy as “quiet,” which seemed like a strategic decision on his part to avoid firing up partisans.
-(And actually, the one time he commented publicly on what kind of bill he’d sign, it actually almost derailed everything by scaring off some moderate Republicans.)
+“Biden repeatedly made it clear in conversations with Republicans that he was serious about achieving a bipartisan deal,” reported The Washington Post’s Seung Min Kim.
+Biden’s quiet diplomacy seemed like a strategic decision on his part to avoid firing up partisans.
+(And actually, the one time he commented publicly on what kind of bill he would sign, it actually almost derailed everything by scaring off some moderate Republicans.)

-Former president Donald Trump was a significantly smaller player in drawing Republicans to the right.
-From his perch in Florida, Trump urged Republicans to oppose this bill, despite the fact when he was president, he lobbied for an even more expensive infrastructure proposal.
-But the 18 Senate Republicans supporting this didn’t seem to hear him, or care much if they did.
+Donald Trump was a significantly smaller player in drawing Republicans to the right.
+From his perch in Florida, the former president urged Republicans to oppose this bill, despite the fact that when he was in office, he lobbied for an even more expensive infrastructure proposal.
+But the 18 Senate Republicans supporting this didn’t seem to hear him, or care much, if they did.

 There is a way for liberals to get what they want, too.
 The infrastructure bill is a compromise, which by definition means it’s too small for a number of liberals and too big for a number of conservatives.
 Almost all House Republicans still oppose it.
 But Democrats plan to use their majorities in both chambers to try to pass yet another spending bill, a massive $3.5 trillion one, full of liberal Democratic priorities and led by the likes of Sen. Bernie Sanders (I-Vt.).
-They’ll do this over Republicans’ objections through a process called reconciliation that lets them avoid a filibuster on spending-related legislation.
+They’ll do this over Republicans’ objections through a process called reconciliation, which lets them avoid a filibuster on spending-related legislation.

 Arguably, bipartisanship is an easier (yes, easier) way to get stuff done.
-Political scientists James Curry and Frances Lee found that most of the majority party wins in recent years came from working with the minority, rather than overpowering them.
+Political scientists James Curry and Frances Lee found that most of the majority-party wins in recent years came from working with the minority rather than overpowering it.

 One obvious reason is that you just have more votes to work with if you include both parties.
 Biden’s other big legislative win came in March when Democrats more or less pushed Republicans to the side and passed a coronavirus relief bill with just 50 votes.
 Vice President Harris had to serve as the tiebreaker.

 Similarly, Trump’s effort at repealing Obamacare failed even though his party had total control of Washington.
-The late senator John McCain of Arizona surprised everyone with a “no” vote and sunk the proposal, because Republicans had worked with just their own party and had no votes to spare.
+Sen. John McCain of Arizona surprised everyone with a no vote and sunk the proposal, because Republicans had worked with just their own party and had no votes to spare.

 By contrast, this bipartisan infrastructure legislation could pass with as many as 68 votes in the Senate by the time the final voting is done this week.